Cedar Tree Class - Year 3/4

 - Improving our handwriting.

 HOME READING: This will be central to your child’s learning this year.
-The expectation in Years 3 and 4 is that children read for 20 minutes at least 3 times per week – however those who make outstanding progress often read 5 or more times!
-Reading scheme books are changed every Monday.
-Please record the book and page number in your child’s reading record (you are welcome to include books from home and 'free choice' books).
-There are house points and prizes for the children who try the hardest each week!
+The expectation in Years 3 and 4 is that children read for 10-15 minutes at least 5 times per week.
+Reading scheme books will be changed every Monday - to be finished by the following week.
+Please record the book and page number in your child’s reading record (you are welcome to include books from home and 'free choice' books from our class library).
+Reading records should be brought to school every day.

 TIMES TABLES: Instant recall of all times tables up to x12 is a crucial foundation of mathematics.
-This summer, Year 4s across the country will take part in a statutory Multiplication Tables Check introduced by the government.
-We strongly advise regular practice at home for Years 3 and 4 - this could include chanting, copying them out, being tested by an adult, or using online resources - e.g. Hit the Button, Mathletics, Maths Frame, or Topmarks.
+This year, the government is introducing a statutory Multiplication Tables Check for Year 4s around the country.
+We strongly advise regular practice at home for Years 3 and 4 - this could include chanting, copying them out, being tested by an adult, or using online resources - e.g. TT Rockstars, Hit the Button, Maths Frame, or Topmarks.
 Squeebles is also a very popular and effective app used by parents for maths (and spellings!).

 SPELLINGS: These are given every Friday and tested the following Friday.
-Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App from this page (log-in details are in the back of their reading record).
+Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App (see below).
+Log-in details are in the back of their reading record.

 HOW TO HELP YOUR CHILD MAKE

 - Help your child learn all their times tables.
-Regular use of Mathletics, Hit the Button or Squeebles can be a huge help here.
+Regular use of TT Rockstars, Hit the Button or Squeebles can be a huge help here.

-- Encourage use of the school’s Spelling App (log in above) - to practise Word Walls 1 to 4 for essential high-frequency words.
+- Encourage use of the school’s Spelling App (log in below) to practise Word Walls 2, 3 and 4 for essential high-frequency words.